Amaan895469/Amaan895469/README.md

 ## Hi there 👋

-- 🔭 I’m currently working as a Junior Software Engineer at [Alascom](https://www.alascom.it/en/).
+- 🔭 I’m currently working as a Software Engineer at [Alascom](https://www.alascom.it/en/).

 - 🌱 Full Stack development for robotics and industrial automation.